in28minutes/java-cheat-sheet/README.md

 #### Encapsulation Example
 In terms of encapsulation Approach 3 > Approach 2 > Approach 1.
 In Approach 3, the user of scorer class does not even know that there is a variable called score.
 Implementation of Scorer can change without changing other classes using Scorer.
 ### Interface
 - An interface defines a contract for  responsibilities (methods) of a class.
-LetÕs look at a few examples of interfaces.
+Let's look at a few examples of interfaces.

 #### Defining an Interface
 An interface is declared by using the keyword interface.
 Look at the example below: Flyable is an interface.